davidswelt/zot_bib_web/README.md

 Bibliographies
--  are grouped by collection
+-  are grouped by collection,
--  editable in Zotero by one or more users
+-  editable in Zotero by one or more users,
--  are interactively searchable
+-  are interactively searchable,
--  linked to PDF documents or other URLs
+-  linked to PDF documents or other URLs,
--  have BibTeX records
+-  have BibTeX records, and
--  and can be exported to HTML or pushed to a Wordpress database
+-  can be exported to HTML or pushed to a Wordpress database

+The following formats and info can be included:
+BibTex, RIS (for EndNote etc.), Wikipedia markup, abstract, PDF.

+A readable bibliographic entry (e.g., in APA style) is always shown.
+COINS is always included (invisible).

 The content generated is static.
-This program is meant to be run regularly.
+This program is meant to be run periodically.

 Zot/bib/web is available on Github.